prasad01dalavi/sql-cheat-sheet/README.md

 delete from student;                                                # Delete all records of student table delete from student where name='Prasad';                            # Delete the matched record

+select column_name from table;                                      # Get column info (* to get all info) select subject, name from student order by subject desc;            # Get two columns by descending order of subject select * from student order by student_id desc limit 1;             # Get only 1 row also order student_id by desc select name from student where subject = 'Python';                  # Get specific rows  (other sudo logics are also applied)